-Non-current assets consist primarily of the long-term portion of certain investments the College increased or its long-term investments as other investments matured.
-Non-current assets also include actuarial valuations of pension plans that ended in Net Pension assets of which decreased from FY 2022 to FY 2023 by \$9,185,901.
+Non-current assets consist primarily of the long-term portion of certain investments.
+The college increased its long-term investments in response to favorable rates.
+Non-current assets also include actuarial valuations of pension plans that ended in Net Pension assets of which increased from FY 2023 to FY 2024 by \$347,640.

 Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits related to GASB Statement No. 68 and Statement No. 75.
-The increase in deferred outflows reflect the College's proportionate share of an increase in the statewide amounts reported by the Department of Retirement System (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
-The College recorded \$12,380,804 in FY 2022 and \$15,180,188 in FY 2023 of pension and postemployment-related deferred outflows.
-The increase reflects the change in proportionate share.
+The decrease in deferred outflows reflect the College's proportionate share of an decrease in the state-wide amounts reported by the Department of Retirement System (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
+The College recorded \$15,180,188 in FY 2023 and \$13,715,869 in FY 2024 of pension and postemployment-related deferred outflows.
+The decrease reflects the change in proportionate share.
+The decrease in Deferred Outflows was offset in part due to the change in reporting of the SBRP plan to a one year lag between measurement and reporting as allowed by GASB 68.
+For FY 2024, \$13,715,869 was recorded in deferred outflows.

-Similarly, the increase in deferred inflows in 2023 reflects the increase in difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.
-The College recorded \$33,488,796 in FY 2022 and \$38,937,455 in FY 2023 of pension and postemployment-related deferred inflows.
-The increase reflects the change in proportionate share.
-Bellevue College also entered into a lease agreement in FY 2023 with Bellevue Children's Academy for the use of a building.
-Bellevue College recognized a deferred inflow of resources of \$11,097,906 at the start of the lease term.
+Similarly, the decrease in deferred inflows in 2024 reflects the decrease in the difference between actual and projected investment earnings on the state's pension plans and other postemployment benefits.
+The College recorded \$38,937,455 in FY 2023 and \$33,681,137 in FY 2024 of pension and postemployment-related deferred inflows.
+The decrease reflects the change in proportionate share.
+In FY 2024 the state changed systems for recording and reporting leases and subscription-based IT arrangements.
+Deferred Inflows increased due to this change in GASB 87 Leases which caused a restatement of FY 2023 Deferred Inflows of \$37,034.
+The College recorded \$11,134,939 in FY 2023 as restated and \$9,920,218 in FY 2024 for leases receivable.
+For FY 2024, \$43,601,355 was recorded in deferred inflows.

-Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, deposits held for others and unearned revenue.
+Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, deposits held for others and unearned revenue, as well as current portion of subscription-based IT arrangements.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-When compared to FY 2022, FY 2023 payables increased largely due to increased capital project payables.
-Current liabilities also increased from FY 2022 due to implementation of GASB 96 Accounting for Subscription-based IT arrangements.
+When compared to FY 2023, FY 2024 payables increased largely due to construction projects in process.

-The increase in current liabilities from FY 2022 to FY 2023 is largely due to an increase in unearned revenue, offset with an increase in accrued liabilities.
+The increase in current liabilities from FY 2023 to FY 2024 is due to an increase in unearned revenue, utilities payable and a change in the calculation methodology for the current portion of accrued comp time payable.